 You can read Justice Edwin Cameron's (South Africa-at-Large & Keble 1976) powerful reflections on change, injustice and looking to the past in his 2020 speech.
 He gave this address to Southern African Scholars as they were about to embark on their journey to Oxford.

 Former Warden, Charles Conn (Massachusetts & Balliol 1983), has also written a paper on 'Thinking About Historical Legacies: Looking for Just Principles and Processes' which is useful when considering and re-assessing legacies.

 As well as looking at the life of Cecil Rhodes, it is important to consider the wider context of colonialism, imperialism, racism and white privilege.
-Considering inclusion is also important and we recommend this link from the Said Business School and this one written by Professor Lynn Shore.
+Considering inclusion is also important we recommend this link written by Professor Lynn Shore.

 Below are some other initial readings which might be helpful, including several written by Rhodes Scholars.
 If you have suggestions to add to this list, please email our Director of Communications, Babette Littlemore.

 Rhodes Scholars in Residence and Rhodes House staff have been exploring these issues through various readings and discussion groups.
 You can access this reading list here.
 We hope they might encourage you to look at some of these issues in new ways, or to promote further thinking and research.

 I Wanted to Know What White Men Thought About Their Privilege.
 So I Asked.